 Analysis Traps and Antipatterns

-Just as there are tips and practices, which could improve analysis effectivity, there are traps and antipatterns that may affect it negatively, and it is better to be aware of them and try to avoid them.
+Just as there are tips and practices that can improve analytical efficiency, there are also traps and antipatterns that can degrade it.
+It is vital to be aware of these pitfalls and actively avoid them.

 Stakeholders Predetermine Solution

-When stakeholders describe their problems, they very often tend to include also their idea of the solution.
-So instead of stating "We need to solve this ", they often tell analyst "We want you to implement this ".
-This is dangerous because stakeholders do not have the whole context of the problem, they cannot foresee all possible impacts of the change they propose and cannot discover all alternative solutions.
-This is why the solution should always be the result of the analysis.
-Even though stakeholders may look convincingly ensuring that it has already been thought out carefully, the analyst should not fall into this trap, apply critical thinking, and double-check the solution proposal.
+When stakeholders describe their problems, they very often tend to bundle in their own ideas for a solution.
+Instead of stating, "We need to solve this," they often tell the analyst, "We want you to implement this."
+This is dangerous because stakeholders rarely have the full technical context, cannot foresee all the downstream impacts of their proposed change, and often overlook alternative solutions.
+This is why the solution should always be the result of the analysis, not its starting point.
+Even when stakeholders sound incredibly convincing and assure you that everything has been thoroughly thought out, the analyst must not fall into this trap.
+Apply critical thinking and double-check the proposed solution.

 EXAMPLE

-Head of Customer support emails analyst with the following request:
+The Head of Customer Support emails an analyst with the following request:

-Each customer inquiry has one of the 5 predefined states.
-We need a report showing us a number of inquiries in each state for the current date/week/month and also the average time the inquiries stay in each state.
-It is required by the member of the board to measure the effectiveness of our department.
+Each customer inquiry is in one of 5 predefined states.
+We need a report showing the number of inquiries in each state for the current date/week/month, as well as the average time inquiries spend in each state.
+A board member requested this to measure our department's effectiveness.

-We have a similar report already in place, please see it attached.
+We already have a similar report in place—please see the attached file.
 We want it exactly like this.
-It was developed by Mark Brown from Operations, a very nice guy, he understands the domain and can do it fast.
-Just please create a short specification and send it to him.
-He will get data from the data warehouse.
+It was developed by Mark Brown from Operations, a great guy who really understands the domain and can build it quickly.
+Please just write up a short specification and send it to him.
+He will pull the data from the data warehouse.

 Alice

-It is soundly based, Alice very nicely expressed the need, she even recommended an IT guy who knows the domain, so what is the trap here?
-The problem is that what at first sight looks like a timesaver is actually a timebomb.
-What if we tell you that the report created by Mark was developed ad hoc because of some critical deadline and it was considered only a short-term solution.
-What if Operations, according to the company policy, are not supposed to create reports, even though they have a very good relationship with Customer support.
-There is a dedicated team managing all reports in the company, which has standardized tools and procedures for creating reports, and all reports should be consulted with them.
-Also, the data warehouse is by no means the primary data source for data reports.
-Data might be inaccurate in the time of report generating, and the company has introduced a dedicated analytical database for that purpose.
+On the surface, this looks solid.
+Alice clearly expressed the need and even recommended an IT professional who knows the domain.
+So, where is the trap?
+What looks like a timesaver is actually a time bomb.
+What if Mark's original report was hacked together ad hoc to meet a critical deadline and was only meant to be a short-term workaround?
+What if Operations, according to company policy, isn't supposed to build reports at all—regardless of their great relationship with Customer Support?
+There is a dedicated Reporting team that uses standardized tools and procedures, and all new reports must be routed through them.
+Furthermore, the data warehouse is not the appropriate primary data source for real-time operational reports.
+The data could be inaccurate at the time the report runs, which is precisely why the company introduced a dedicated analytical database.

-The analyst should always first understand the goal stakeholders need to achieve and why it is crucial for them.
-Only then could the analyst come up with possible solutions - in this particular case, customer support needs to know "the number of inquiries in each state for the current date, week and month and also the average time of inquiries in each state."
-Based on the need thus specified, the solution alternatives are:
+An analyst should always first focus on the goal stakeholders need to achieve and why it is crucial for them.
+Only then should the analyst explore potential solutions.
+In this specific case, Customer Support needs to know "the number of inquiries in each state for the current date, week, and month, and the average time inquiries spend in each state."
+Based on that core need, the actual alternatives are:

-- There is a similar report used by another department which includes 90% of the required information and which could be reused
+• A similar report used by another department already contains 90% of the required information and could be repurposed.

-- A fully-fledged report supported by the Reporting team
+• A fully fledged, sustainable report built and supported by the official Reporting team.

-These alternatives will be introduced to stakeholders who must select the final solution by assessing the value of each solution, evaluating how the solution supports business goals, and considering its cost/benefit ratio.
+These alternatives should be presented to stakeholders, who can then choose the final path by assessing the value of each option, how well it supports business goals, and its overall cost-benefit ratio.

 REMEMBER

-Business analyst is the person in the organization whose responsibility is to connect the dots and see around the corner.
+A business analyst is the person responsible for connecting the dots and seeing around the corner.

 Unverified Information